-Let me guide to Split, another one of these many Croatian cities that seem to have it all: Rich history presented in a well-preserved, breathtakingly beautiful old town.
+Let me guide you to Split, another one of these many Croatian cities that seem to have it all: Rich history presented in a well-preserved, breathtakingly beautiful old town.
 Colorful farmers’ markets selling fresh produce to restaurants that prepare the most delish meals.
 Lush woods as well as nice beaches – and all that within the city limits.
 And a posh harbor – the gateway to splendid destinations beyond the sea.

 Nevertheless, visiting Split, I had to check it out in a….split second.